fiberplane/fp-bindgen/README.md

 Note that, because of the above guidelines, you should never need to define a versioning function in your first iteration.
 Because plugin exports are optional, the absense of a versioning function can simply be interpreted as meaning the plugin is at version 1.

+## Contributing

+Please following our [Contributing Guidelines](CONTRIBUTING.md) to learn how best to contribute to this project.

 ## License